Skip to main content

 Baja California

-Baja's culinary scene blends Mexican coastal flavors with international wine country sophistication.
-Ensenada claims to be the birthplace of the fish taco, with crispy beer-battered fish, cabbage, crema, and salsa on corn tortillas.
-Valle de Guadalupe wine region produces world-class wines paired with Baja Med cuisine—a fusion of Mediterranean and Mexican ingredients.
-November 2025 sees sustainable seafood from the Sea of Cortez (dubbed 'The World's Aquarium') featured prominently.
+Baja pairs Mexican coastal flavors with a serious wine-country side.
+Ensenada claims the fish taco as its own: crispy beer-battered fish, cabbage, crema, and salsa on a corn tortilla.
+The Valle de Guadalupe wine region turns out bottles that go with Baja Med cooking, which marries Mediterranean and Mexican ingredients.
+Sustainable seafood from the Sea of Cortez, which Jacques Cousteau called 'The World's Aquarium,' shows up on more and more menus.

 Cultural Significance: